spring-ai-community/spring-ai-bedrock-agentcore/examples/spring-ai-chat-client-memory/README.md

 ./deploy.sh
 ```

-This creates an AgentCore Memory and waits for it to become ACTIVE (takes ~2-3 minutes).
+This creates an AgentCore short-term memory and waits for it to become ACTIVE (takes ~2-3 minutes).

 ### 2. Export Memory ID